ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 45-Notes.md

 [30:21]

-Separately from that there is mempool ommiting.
+Separately from that there is mempool limiting.
 It is described in ZIP 401.
 Where our limiting is described.
 Essentially the approach is weighted random discard when the weight as defined in the ZIP goes over a certain threshold.
 Elements of it are being updated, the ones related to fees are being updated as part of zip 317 and theres potentially some other changes we may look at in terms of the interactions between sapling & orchard and transaction size differences etc. ZIP 401 is the place to look for that.

 [31:17] - **Daira**